ml5js/Intro-ML-Arts-IMA-F19/03_ml_models/README.md

 2. Read [Mixing movement and machine](https://medium.com/artists-and-machine-intelligence/mixing-movement-and-machine-848095ea5596) by Maya Man
 4. Read [Review of Deep Learning Algorithms for Image Semantic Segmentation](https://medium.com/@arthur_ouaknine/review-of-deep-learning-algorithms-for-image-semantic-segmentation-509a600f7b57) by Arthur Ouaknine
 3. Explore [COCO Dataset](http://cocodataset.org/#explore).
 What surprises you about this data set?
 How is it similar or different to ImageNet?
 What questions do you have?
 Can you think of any ethical considerations around how this data was collected?
 Are there privacy considerations with the data?
-4. Prototype a physical interaction as the output of a machine learning model using any of the tools or techniques demonstrated in weeks 2 and 3.
+4. Work in groups of 2 (see [assignment 3 wiki](https://github.com/ml5js/Intro-ML-Arts-IMA/wiki/Assignment-3)) to prototype a physical interaction as the output of a machine learning model using any of the tools or techniques demonstrated in weeks 2 and 3.
 This can be a new idea or build off of your week 2 assignment.
 Here are some questions to explore:
     * How might you use confidence score data as a type of creative input?
     * For pose detection, how might you work with multiple keypoints?
     * If you're working with multiple poses, how might people work together or against each other to trigger events?